learnk8s/learnk8s.io/src/requests-limits/content.md

 However, an application that stores documents in the database might behave differently as more traffic is ingested.

-**The best way to decide requests and limits for an application is to observe its standard behaviour at runtime.**
+**The best way to decide requests and limits for an application is to observe its behaviour at runtime.**

 So you will need: